 Risks of company chatbots

-In response to Brown's predicament, the Utah Division of Consumer Protection made it clear that a company can be held responsible for fulfilling a chatbot's promises.
+In response to Brown's predicament, the Utah Division of Consumer Protection made it clear that a company can't simply ignore agreements made by their AI software.

 "A company is ultimately responsible for the things their representatives are saying," Katie Hass, the division’s director, told KSL News.
 “A robot can be a representative of a company.”